-- have heart problems

-- have or had bleeding problems

-- have, or have a family history of bipolar disorder, mania or hypomania

-- have or had seizures or convulsions

-- have glaucoma (high pressure in the eye)

-- have low sodium levels in your blood

-- have bone problems

-- have kidney or liver problems

-- are pregnant or plan to become pregnant.
-Paroxetine may harm your unborn baby.
-Talk to your healthcare provider about the risks to your unborn baby if you take paroxetine extended-release tablets during pregnancy.
-Tell your healthcare provider right away if you become pregnant or think you are pregnant during treatment with paroxetine extended-release tablets.

-- are breastfeeding or plan to breastfeed.
-Paroxetine passes into your breast milk.
+- have heart problems - have or had bleeding problems - have, or have a family history of bipolar disorder, mania or hypomania - have or had seizures or convulsions - have glaucoma (high pressure in the eye) - have low sodium levels in your blood - have bone problems - have kidney or liver problems - are pregnant or plan to become pregnant.
+Paroxetine may harm your unborn baby. - Taking paroxetine extended-release tablets during your first trimester of pregnancy may cause your baby to be at an increased risk of having a heart problem (cardiac malformations) at birth. - Taking paroxetine extended-release tablets during your third trimester of pregnancy may cause your baby to have breathing, temperature, and feeding problems, low muscle tone (floppy baby syndrome), and irritability after birth and may cause your baby to be at an increased risk of a serious lung problem at birth.
+Talk to your healthcare provider about the risk to your unborn baby if you take paroxetine extended-release tablets during pregnancy. - Tell your healthcare provider right away if you become pregnant or think you are pregnant during treatment with paroxetine extended-release tablets. - There is a pregnancy registry for females who are exposed to paroxetine extended-release tablets during pregnancy.
+The purpose of the registry is to collect information about the health of females exposed to paroxetine extended-release tablets and their baby.
+If you become pregnant during treatment with paroxetine extended-release tablets talk to your healthcare provider about registering with the National Pregnancy Registry for Antidepressants at 1-866-961-2388 or visit online at https://womensmentalhealth.org/clinical-and-research-programs/pregnancyregistry/antidepressants/. - are breastfeeding or plan to breastfeed. paroxetine extended-release tablets passes into your breast milk.
 Talk to your healthcare provider about the best way to feed your baby during treatment with paroxetine extended-release tablets.